MyoHub/myosuite/docs/source/challenge-doc.rst

 **Task Constrains**

-    - The object is within 0.01m from the end goal position
+    - In order to finish the task, the object is expected to be within 0.01m from the end goal position
-    - The maximum force exerted upon the object does not exceed 1500N.
+    - The maximum force exerted upon the object does not exceed 1500N any time during the manipulation

 **Success Criteria**

-    - The task is solved
+    - The task is solved following the constrains
-    - The object first has to touch the MyoArm (100 ms), then the MPL (100 ms), and then the end location (100 ms).
+    - The object first has to touch the MyoArm (100 ms), then the MPL (100 ms), and then the end location (100 ms)

 The participants will be ranked based on the following criteria hierarchically.

-    1. Finish the task and closeness to the destinations(%)
+    1. Finish the task and closeness to the goal position(%)
     2. Time (s)
-    3. Muscle Effort (-)
+    3. Total Muscle Effort (-)

 ..
 TODO: can we have how close to the destination here?